Bandwidth-Samples/voice-bridge-ts/README.md

 <!-- /TOC -->

 # Description
-A short description of your sample app and its capabilities.
+This sample app shows how to hide (mask) a phone number through a Bandwidth phone number using Bandwidth's Bridge BXML verb.
+After setting up your Bandwidth Application to point to the URL running this application, anyone who calls your Bandwidth phone number will be bridged to the masked number without either party members knowing the other's phone number.

 # Bandwidth

 In order to use the Bandwidth API users need to set up the appropriate application at the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and create API tokens.

 To create an application log into the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and navigate to the `Applications` tab.
-Fill out the **New Application** form selecting the service (Messaging or Voice) that the application will be used for.
+Fill out the **New Application** form selecting the voice service.
 All Bandwidth services require publicly accessible Callback URLs, for more information on how to set one up see [Callback URLs](#callback-urls).

 For more information about API credentials see [here](https://dev.bandwidth.com/guides/accountCredentials.html#top)